Proven Outcomes and Professional Skills

 Foundation

-Core concepts and tool familiarity
+Core concepts and AI-native tool familiarity

-- Understand project structure
+- Understanding project topology

 Builder

-Create and ship working projects
+Create and ship guarded AI projects

-- Build features independently
+- Build modular features with guardrails

-- Deploy to production
+- Implement production observability

 Rubrics